Posted: 3 January 2019

 Place the oats in a large bowl with the sugar, flaxseed, baking powder, cinnamon and salt.
 Using a wooden spoon, stir until evenly mixed.

-Put the eggs, apple compote, vanilla extract and milk in a jug and beat with a fork to combine.
+Put the egg, apple compote, vanilla extract and milk in a jug and beat with a fork to combine.

 Make a well in the centre of the oat mixture and then pour in the egg mixture.
 Then using as few stirs as possible mix everything together.
 The more you mix it the tougher the mixture will become.
 Finally fold in the blueberries.

 Place in the oven and bake for 25-30 minutes until all the liquid is absorbed and the oats are tender and lightly golden.
 To test, insert a skewer or toothpick into the centre of a square and it should come out clean.
 The square will also smell cooked and be springy to the touch.
-Leave to cool completely in the tin and then cut into 12 even-sized squares to serve with a small apple or mandarin.
+Leave to cool completely in the tin and then cut into 12 even-sized squares.